gt-crnch-rg/lucata-pathfinder-tutorial/README.md

 * 12:15 to 3:45 PM EDT
 * Held virtually via the HPEC video platform
 * [HPEC Preliminary Agenda](https://ieee-hpec.org/index.php/ieee-hpec-2022-prelim-agenda/)
 * HPEC provides a complementary registration category, so please join us!
-Select the "Exploring Graph Analysis for HPC with Near-Memory Accelerators" tutorial when registering, so we know how many attendees will join.
+Select the “Exploring Graph Analysis for HPC with Near-Memory Accelerators” tutorial when registering, so we know how many attendees will join.

 ### HPEC Tutorial Overview